HorvathLab/ReQTL/README.md

 #### Input

 * The path to a ReQTL results file
-* The path to the gene location matrix created by build_gene-exp_matrix.R
+* The path to a file containing gene location annotations
 * The desired prefix of the output annotated results file

 #### Output